Sofacosta/pizza-parlor/README.md

 ```
 Describe: Pizza
-Test: "create an object pizza with toppings,size and price properties and get value from form "
+Test: "create an object pizza with toppings,size and price properties"
 Expect(Pizza).toEqual(this.toppings=toppings, this.size=size. this.price=o);

+Describe: toppings
+Test: "should gather information from user of toppings selected in form"
+Expect(Pizza.toppings).toEqual("blackOlives", "onions");

+Describe: size
+Test: "should gather information from user of toppings selected in form"
+Expect(Pizza.size).toEqual("small");

-Describe: prices()
+Describe: prices
 Test: "should add total price of pizza of slected items in form"
 Expect(Pizza.prices).toEqual("12");

 ```